 Nebula Genomics offers a 30x Whole-Genome Sequencing service that decodes 100% of your DNA.
 In contrast, Invitae and other clinical laboratory-based genetic tests cost hundreds of dollars to test a single gene.
-Although Nebula Genomics is not a diagnostic test, our 30x whole-genome sequencing data is produced in CLIA/CAP-accredited laboratories and thus can be used by healthcare providers and genetic counselors.
+Although Nebula Genomics is not a diagnostic test, our Whole Genome Sequencing data is of the highest quality and can be used by physicians and genetic counselors.
 Ultimately, if an individual has a known family history of a genetic disorder, we recommend consulting a healthcare provider first.

 Here is how Nebula Genomics compares with Invitae’s genetic tests.